 Click OK to create the schedule.

-If you have more than one drive, you should set automatic defragmentation on these, too.
-But please do not overlap the schedules to avoid system slowdowns!
+If you have more than one drive or partition, you should set automatic defragmentation on these, too.
+But please do not overlap the schedules (defrag different drives/volumes on different days) to avoid system slowdowns.

 Because several system files are locked while Windows is running, it is necessary to defragment these before Windows starts.
-Common examples are Event Logs, Registry, User Accounts database and Paging File.
+Common examples are Event Logs, Registry, User Accounts database and the Paging File (aka Pagefile).
 The latter can cause serious slowdowns if it is badly fragmented and Random Access Memory (RAM) is full.

-To avoid unnecessary waiting while paging file is defragmented at every boot, set virtual memory to fixed size.
+To avoid unnecessary waiting while paging file is defragmented at every boot, set Windows virtual memory file to fixed size.

 Below is an example of badly fragmented Paging File on a Windows XP system.
-Because the file parts are all over the disk, it takes considerably more time to write to or read from the file - and this causes poor performance.
+Because the file parts are all over the disk, it takes considerably more time to write to or read from the file, causing very poor performance.

-Please note that defragmenting Paging File might take up to 30 minutes the first time.
+Please note that defragmenting the Paging File might take up to 30-40 minutes the first time.
 If you often experience long delays during boot time defrag, you should set the file to a fixed size.

 Defraggler offers rebooting right away.
-Click No to keep working, or Yes to restart your computer and defrag the files.
+Click No to keep working, or Yes to restart your computer.

 After you restart your computer the next time, a special blue (in Windows XP only) or black screen will appear after displaying Windows logo.
 The system files will then be defragmented for optimum performance.